 In fact, we love to use the example of what aeration was able to achieve on the lawn used for Musikfest.
 We’ve said before that if aeration can restore a lawn that has been completely trampled and is nearly destroyed, then imagine what it can do for a residential lawn like yours.

-That being said, there are certainly some wonderful things aeration can do for your lawn—but there are also plenty of things that it can’t do.
+There are certainly some wonderful things aeration can do for your lawn—but there are also plenty of things that it can’t do.
 Lawn aeration is not a fix-all solution to every potential lawn problem.

 We get a lot of other questions such as will aeration kill weeds or will aeration help with moss?